 There are plenty of great options to choose from when planning safari holidays with children.
 Three of our favourite African family safari destinations are South Africa, Kenya and Tanzania.

-These three destinations are great for safaris for children because they’re super-welcoming to young travellers, many lodges do not impose a minimum age stay and accommodations are large enough to cater for all the family stay together in comfort.
+These three destinations are great for safaris for children, even babies, because they’re super-welcoming to young travellers, many lodges do not impose a minimum age stay and accommodations are large enough to cater for all the family to stay together in comfort.

 1. South Africa Safari for Children

 Spot the Big Five at one of South Africa’s incredible national parks, take a self-drive South Africa family adventure from Cape Town along the Garden Route to Kwandwe Game Reserve and enjoy a “marine safari” in Hermanus, where you can see super-pods of southern right whales from the cliffs between June and November.

 Kruger National Park does have a low malaria risk, however Madikwe and Kwandwe Game Reserves are malaria free, which means you and your family can enjoy an African safari holiday without having to worry about taking anti-malaria medication.